atomicobject/space-battle-2/README.md

 __SHOOT__: `unit`,`dx`,`dy` Tell the unit to shoot a location relative to the attacker.
 All units at the location will be damaged (including your own).
 Command is ignored if the location is out of the attacker's range (within unit vision).
 Each unit has an attack cooldown. `can_attack` will be sent down as `true` when they can attack again.

 __MELEE__: `unit`,`target` Tell the unit to melee a nearby unit.
 Command is ignored if target unit is more than a single tile away.
 Each unit has an attack cooldown. `can_attack` will be sent down as `true` when they can attack again.

+__IDENTIFY__: `unit`, `name` Name the unit (or player if left blank).
+This name will only show on the graphical server window.
+Command is ignored if the unit is owned by another player.

 ####Note:
     When a unit has died, its status will be set to "dead".